Experience (Professional)

 Economics 202: Principles of Microeconomics (under supervision of Prof. Guido Giuntini; one semester)

-University Foundations 100: Economic Decision Making & The Environment (under supervision of Prof. Emre Balikci; two semesters)
+University Foundations 100: Economic Decision Making & The Environment (under supervision of Prof. Emre Balikci; three semesters)

 Research Assistant - Prof. William Hughes (Former)